 Construction marketing involves:

-- Asset heavy projects that require clear documentation, transparent updates and accurate schedules
+- Asset-heavy projects that require clear documentation, transparent updates and accurate schedules.

-- Repeat work driven by long term trusted relationships
+- Repeat work driven by long term trusted relationships — the “next job” often comes from how the last one was delivered.

 Because of this, construction martech must support both marketing activities and cross functional collaboration.
 You are not just generating leads.
 You are equipping teams to communicate effectively during planning, bidding, design and delivery.
+For example: if a client asks for capability info or safety credentials, you want your team sending the same, current version – not five different PDFs pulled from old email threads.

 The imperative of a well designed martech stack for construction firms